chat icon

 DAS comes in active, passive, hybrid, and digital forms.
 While users with lower capacity needs can consider alternative wireless connectivity solutions for their businesses or homes, the decision for commercial users often comes down to one of two solutions: passive or active DAS.
 It’s the task of the integrator to determine whether passive or active DAS is the best solution for each client’s unique needs.

-While integrators certainly understand the difference, sometimes it’s difficult to explain to the customer why one solution is better than the other.
+While integrators certainly understand the difference, sometimes it’s difficult to explain to the customer why one solution is better than an other.
 Let’s break down the differences between active and passive DAS so we can better prepare for these conversations.

 What is Active DAS?

+An active DAS is most robust and infrastructure-intensive cellular connectivity solution.
+It provides carrier-grade, high-capacity infrastructure solutions for large areas.
 An active DAS creates cellular signal to provide coverage.
 The system distributes the signal between a centralized signal source and remote nodes placed throughout a building.
 An active DAS system accommodates large areas where thousands of users access the network in a confined space.
 Think airports and arenas.

 What is Passive DAS?